IPMI-ICNS-UKE/gdl-fire-4d/README.md

 ## Basic Usage
-The following code snippet creates a GDLFire4D instance and starts a image registration.
+The following code snippet creates a GDLFire4D instance and starts an image registration.
 ```python
 import numpy as np
 import SimpleITK as sitk